g-hannah/Algorithms_and_Other/security_challenges/ARM_stack_overflow.md

    104f8:       e28dd08c        add     sp, sp, #140    ; sp will be pointing at where r4 is stored on the stack
    104fc:       e8bd8ff0        pop     {r4, r5, r6, r7, r8, r9, sl, fp, pc}
    ```

+In order to exploit this vulnerability, pwntools was used, which is a powerful python module with many capabilities.
+For example, shellcode for a target architecture can be produced easily, padding can be added (e.g. a NOP slide),
+and it has its builtin struct packing, which will pack the data in the right way given the context data it has on
+the target binary (little / big endian, etc).

+Given that the binary leaked the base address of the stack buffer when dumping the user's input data, this challenge
+is very basic and simple to complete.
+Using pwntools, the a process object is created with the target binary running,
+output from the binary is read in, the base address of the stack parsed, and the payload (complete with the correct
+stack address) is sent as input.
+The buffer is overflowed and the offset on the stack where the saved value for the
+link register (later popped into the program counter) is overwritten with an address that points to our NOP slide in
+the payload.
+The main() function epilogue is executed and the stack address is placed into the pc, and thus the
+shellcode is executed, spawning a shell with the higher privileges required to read the flag from the password file.